mdciao.contacts.ContactGroup

 • plot_atomtypes (bool, default is False) – Add stripes to frequency bars to include the atom-types (backbone, sidechain, etc)

-• sort_by_freq (boolean, default is False) – The frequencies are by default plotted in the order in which the ContactPair-objects are stored in the ContactGroup-object’s _contact_pairs This order depends on the ctc_cutoff_Ang originally used to instantiate this ContactPair If True, you can re-sort them with this cutoff for display purposes only (the original order is untouched)
+• sort_by (str or None, default is None) – The frequencies are by default plotted in the order in which the ContactPair-objects are stored in the ContactGroup.contact_pairs.
+This order depends on the ctc_cutoff_Ang originally used to instantiate this ContactGroup You can re-sort them for display purposes, leaving the original order untouched, via:

 ax